jboss-developer/jboss-jdg-quickstarts/memcached-endpoint/README.md

 Memcached is an in-memory caching system used to improve response and operation times for database-driver websites.
 JBoss Data Grid offers a server that uses the text based, client-server Memcached protocol, removing the necessity to use Memcached separately with JBoss Data Grid.
 Additionally, due to JBoss Data Grid's clustering features, its data failover capabilities surpass those provided by Memcached.

-This quickstart demonstrates how to connect remotely to JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Memcached protocol.
+This quickstart demonstrates how to connect remotely to Red Hat JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Memcached protocol.
 It is a simple Football Manager console application allows you to add and remove teams, add players to or remove players from teams, or print a list of the current teams and players using the memcached based connector.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Data Grid 6.x
+The application this project produces is designed to be run on Red Hat JBoss Data Grid 7.x

 Configure Maven